golaced/Learning-Quadruped/README.md

 # Learning-Quadruped
-Train a four-leg robot to learn to carry objects with reinforcement learning and neural network
+Train a four-legged robot to learn

 # Description
 ● Build a robot which can learn to carry objects horizontal by using neural network, reinforcement learning and Kalman filter